Simoparn/Robocorp_Certificate_Level_II_Assignment_Using_Python/README.txt

     OVERVIEW

     INSTRUCTIONS

+        LOCAL USE

             CHECK PACKAGES IN VISUAL STUDIO CODE
             IF USING ORIGINAL SELENIUM.WEBDRIVER
-        CONFIGURE CREDENTIALS (USERNAME AND PASSWORD)
+            CONFIGURE VAULT CREDENTIALS (USERNAME AND PASSWORD)
             DEFAULT USERNAME AND PASSWORD
             DOWNLOAD LINK FOR THE ORDERS FILE

+        ROBOCORP CLOUD

     ABOUT COMMITS